TxnLab/nfd-sdk/README.md

 # NFDomains SDK

-This monorepo contains the NFDomains SDK and related packages for interacting with the NFDomains (NFD) API and Algorand blockchain.
+This monorepo contains the NFDomains SDK for direct on-chain interaction with NFDomains (NFD) on the Algorand blockchain, as well as integration with the NFD API for some operations (e.g. batch lookups and searches).
+The repository also includes example projects demonstrating its usage.

-## Packages
+## Package

 - [@txnlab/nfd-sdk](./packages/sdk) - Core SDK package for NFDomains